What follows is a short overview of my most frequently asked questions! Am I missing anything? E-mail me to let me know.

 But I want to do more; to channel my energy and drive to do the most I can for our community to get the best I can for it.
 I know that to be the kind of MLA I want to be, I’m going to need a lot of energy.
 And I know I have that energy now – I can’t assume that I’ll have the same energy in 4 years or 8 years or 24 years.

 Where can I meet Tara?

-Did Tara replace Mary Porter (former Ginninderra MLA)?
+Is Tara Mary Porter‘s (former Ginninderra MLA) replacement?

 What’s Tara’s background?

 My professional career has included working as a receptionist, at coal mines in central Queensland, and – since moving to Canberra in 2008 – as a federal public servant.
-I was most recently a Director (EL2) in the APS.
+I’m currently a Director (EL2) in the APS.
 I studied to be a journalist (Bachelor of Journalism and Bachelor of Arts in Queensland) but after interning – and genuinely having a great (and successful) time – realised I wanted to be part of making the news, not just writing about it.

 I lived all over Queensland growing up (my parents were variously restaurateurs, a taxi driver, a mature age uni student, an HR Manager and a water pipeline operator) and I never really felt I had a ‘home town’ – until I moved to Belconnen.
 Something felt right about living here, and ever since I’ve passionately promoted it in every way I can including: